www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [x] Generate and Upload JavaDoc in daily CI. -> Generating JavaDoc is good enough for now, as there are no realistic JavaDoc consumers right now.
+    * [x] Note, that upload to JavaDoc is only done for static site, as build JavaDoc takes a lot of time.
 * [o] Generate JaCoCo report and SonarCloud report with one command. -> This does not work, as the JaCoCo reports are not present otherwise.
 * [x] Add start and end date for all completed community tasks. -> Currently, processing folder `compatibility-portability-and-adaptability` of this repo.
 * [x] Do SonarCloud scan in Codeberg and not in GitHub by applying the can just on the main `net.splitcells.network` repo.